lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-10-19

+Two hour jam today with Siiri.
+Ella joined us for some time as well.
+Our instruments were clarinet, microphones, and no input mixing board.
+We recorded the full set and will hopefully put some online.

+### L5 work today:

+* Fixed looping ( see: loop(), noLoop() and isLooping() )
+* Added default width and height to offscreen graphics canvas in createGraphics()
+* Added ability to draw textures to (custom) shapes with newly implemented functions texture(), textureMode() and textureWrap()
+* Added a bunch of reference pages with example code and screenshots

 ## 2025-10-18

 I joined the Creative Code Jam organized by Creative Code Berlin today, to work on L5.
 I cleaned up my comments in the library, then implemented custom shapes.
 I spoke with Stef who works on the Processing infrastructure, did some tests in p5 and based on that implemented a p5-like version of these functions using Love2d's polygon function and passing in an array of vertices.